denten-books/plain-text/0-chapter.md

 For the pragmatist, truth-carrying propositions of the shape "X is" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?," "When?," "For whom?," and "What's at stake in maintaining that?"
-Following James's and Ramsey's pragmatic insight, I will maintain throughout that abstract categories like "text" cannot possibly be (although they often are) reduced to a number of essential, structural features.
+Following James's and Ramsey's pragmatic insight, I will proceed throughout with the conviction that abstract categories like "text" cannot possibly be (although they often are) reduced to a number of essential, structural features.
 Rather, to borrow from a conversation on categories in Wittgenstein's *Philosophic Investigations*, categories denote a related "family" of practices, which may or may not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize this "familial" model, imagine a Venn diagram, where overlapping fields (of textuality, in our case) intersect and diverge in a historically (culturally, practically) contingent and arbitrary ways.
 These fields lie in relation to specific communities of practice, which often do not in themselves employ a controlled vocabulary.
 What counts for "code" and "poetry" in one domain, like computer science, may not account for the very same in another domain, like creative writing.
 An engineer's evocation of code as poetry can diverge from a poet's.
 There's no sense in trying to equivocate divergent languages exactly, where concepts like "poetry" exist only in their social instantiation.
-The language of poetry morphs from literary period to literary period: those who write code by day and poetry by night might employ differing if not outright contradictory vocabularies.
-My aim throughout has been to find point of congruence between languages, where seemingly disparate communities of practitioners share a common sense of goal and purpose.
+The language of poetry morphs from literary period to literary period.
+Those who write code by day and poetry by night might similarly employ differing if not outright contradictory vocabularies.
+My aim throughout will be to find points of congruence between languages, where seemingly disparate communities of practitioners share a common sense of goal and purpose.

 Finally, *Plain Text* is an attempt to repay the debt of materialism.
 The contemporary life of the mind is supported by complicated systems and